BlueBerry-Registry/v6-t-test-py/docs/v6-t-test-py/usage.rst

 framework.
 If you are not, please read the `documentation <https://docs.vantage6.ai>`_ first, especially the part about the
 `Python client <https://docs.vantage6.ai/en/main/user/pyclient.html>`_.

-..
-TODO Update the code below and explain input

-..
-TODO Optionally/alternatively, explain how to run via the vantage6 UI

 .. code-block:: python